Living in Charlotte NC- Charlotte Neighborhoods

 If you'd like to learn more about each of the counties, the UNC-Charlotte Urban Institute has an excellent website that breaks down each of them and has some really great write-ups.
-The Charlotte Regional Business Alliance also has a nice breakdown of the Charlotte area's counties for some additional information.
-Or, for some info on some of the Charlotte specific areas, you may like reading about them here.

 Click on each of the counties below to be taken to a page with available homes for sale and more information.